Sikorsky VS-44: VS-44 commercial flying boat

 By 1940 Sikorsky had merged with Chance Vought under the umbrella of United Aircraft and hoped to regain the Pan Am Clipper routes once serviced by their S-42 with the new Vought-Sikorsky VS-44, based on the XPBS-1.

-A single deck seaplane with four twin-row Pratt & Whitney Twin Wasps rated at 1200 hp each, the new aircraft was 80 ft in length and weighed in at 57500 lb for takeoff.
-The Boeing 314 Clipper was larger and had more powerful Wright Twin Cyclones of 1600 hp, but the VS-44 was 30 mph faster and could fly an average payload more than 4000 mi, outdistancing the big Boeing by 500 mi, giving it the longest full-payload range of any aircraft.
-The VS-44 brought home several new world records after it went into operation, but missed out on a Pan Am contract, which instead purchased the Martin M-130 and later the Boeing 314 Clipper.
+A monoplane seaplane with four twin-row Pratt & Whitney Twin Wasps rated at 1200 hp each, the new aircraft was 80 ft long and weighed 57500 lb for takeoff.
+The Boeing 314 Clipper was larger and had more powerful engines, but the VS-44 had a longer full-payload range.
+The VS-44 won several world records after entering service, but lost out on a Pan Am contract, to the Boeing 314 Clipper.
 The VS-44's limited production would never recoup the development costs.